-In March 2018 Sandra began an online ‘job’ with a brilliant company called ‘Ad-Extra‘.
-A self-employed contractual position, it fits perfectly around travelling and family events.
+In March 2018, Sandra began an online ‘job’ with a brilliant company called ‘Ad-Extra‘.
+A self-employed contractual position it fits perfectly around travelling and family events.
 She builds and manages Google Ads accounts for clients, and thoroughly enjoys the challenge and steep learning curve.
-This ‘work’ is what she’s been looking for; completely location independent and flexible – and doesn’t involve carrying gazebos and heavy cases to trade on wet fields!
+This ‘work’ is what she’s been looking for; altogether location independent and flexible – and doesn’t involve carrying gazebos and bulky cases to trade on wet fields!

 Barry set up a homebrew supplies business from the boat and built a magnificent website (The Home Brew Boat).
 For four years he sold everything needed to make your own beer, wine, cider and spirits.
-Towards the end of 2018, he changed course to ‘STILL trading’, focussing on spirits distilling and liqueur mixers.
-In early 2020, he made the painful decision to sell the business as our plan was to return to New Zealand in August 2020, to spend time with his grown-up children and brother, as well as many friends.
+Towards the end of 2018, Barry changed the scope to ‘STILL trading’, focussing on spirits distilling and liqueur mixers.
+In early 2020, he made the painful decision to sell the business as we planned a return to New Zealand in August 2020, to spend time with his grown-up children and brother, as well as many friends.
 Oh yes!
 And to claim his state pension.
 We arrived safely in New Zealand on 23rd August 2020 for an indefinite period.

 Barry’s often had photography published in Waterways World – with a scoop of their front cover page in June 2015.
 His winter scene at Hopwas was a ‘picture of the month’ in 2018 and features on one of his Greeting Cards.
 In March 2018, his image of ‘Little Venice and reflections in the canal’, was featured in an article in The Wall Street Journal.
 Check out his extensive range of stunning waterways images on Greeting Cards for sale.